 - Recognize when laboratory practices, publication practices, and other research practices deviate from legal, ethical, or regulatory requirements.

-- Describe practices that promote compliance with ethical and legal requirements for the responsible conduct of research.
+- Describe practices, including data safety and management, that promote compliance with ethical and legal requirements for the responsible conduct of research.

 As an investigator, you may be required to meet NIH and NSF training requirements in Responsible Conduct for Research (RCR).
 Take this opportunity to register for one of the 45 seats reserved especially for Harvard-affiliated researchers in the RCR courses at Harvard T.H.
 Chan School of Public Health.